leehuk/factorio-tnfp/README.md

 ### Important Notes
 **This mod is currently beta.**  This mod should be mostly stable, though there is the possibility of it causing a crash.
-Bug reports via [github.com](https://github.com/leehuk/factorio-tnfp/) are preferred, with the crash log and version information about both factorio and the mod.
+Bug reports via [github.com](https://github.com/leehuk/factorio-tnfp/) are preferred or via the forum.
+Please include the crash log and version information about both factorio and the mod.

 Multiplayer mode should work without any major issues, though has not been tested.